Here’s How To Tell if You Need Wide Shoes

 About Us

 At KURU, we're on a mission to help you Heel Better™ with footwear technology designed to relieve foot pain, so you can live a life you love.
-Since launching our innovative technology in 2008, we’ve received more than 36,000 five-star reviews from thousands of customers who tell us their KURU shoes helped them get back to doing what they love.
+Since launching our innovative technology in 2008, we’ve sold over 2 million pairs and received more than 36,000 five-star reviews from thousands of customers who tell us their KURU shoes helped them with foot pain conditions and got them back to doing what they love.

 For all media inquiries, please contact us at pr@kurufootwear.com.